h0mbre/h0mbre.github.io/_posts/2020-04-04-Fuzzing-Like-A-Caveman.md

 Awesome, we have two identical files.
 Now we can get into the business of mutating the data before creating our `mutated.jpg`.

 ## Mutating
-We'll keep our fuzzer relatively simple and only implement three different mutation methods.
+We'll keep our fuzzer relatively simple and only implement two different mutation methods.
 These methods will be:
 + bit flipping
-+ random byte overwriting
 + overwriting byte sequences with Gynvael's 'Magic Numbers'

 Let's start with bit flipping. `255` (or `0xFF`) in binary would be `11111111` if we were to randomly flip a bit in this number, let say at index number 2, we'd end up with `11011111`.
 This new number would be `223` or `0xDF`.

 I'm not entirely sure how different this mutation method is from randomly selecting a value from `0` - `255` and overwritng a random byte with it.
-But we'll implement both for good measure.
-My intuiton says that bit flipping is extremely similar and having our second mutation method is redundant, but oh well.
+My intuiton says that bit flipping is extremely similar to randomly overwriting bytes with an arbitrary byte.

 Let's go ahead and say we want to only flip a bit in 1% of the bytes we have.
 We can get to this number in Python by doing:
 ```python